United States of America Flag

 Responding to weather and forage conditions in real time.
 If a storm is coming and you want pairs closer to shelter, you can shift the boundary.
 If part of your calving area is getting muddy or overgrazed, you can adjust on the fly.

-The Halter app has a "shift to new area" feature that allocates fresh pasture while still allowing cattle access to previous days' grazing.
+Some virtual fencing systems include a "shift to new area" feature that allocates fresh pasture while still allowing cattle access to previous days' grazing.
 This is critical during calving because cows can move to new forage while still being able to return to where they left their calves.
 You're not forcing every animal to move at once.
 Cows that just calved can stay back, and cows ready to move can access fresh grass without losing connection to the rest of the herd.

 Managing large or remote pastures.
 For operations running cattle across big acreage or challenging terrain, virtual fencing makes it possible to create smaller management units within a larger pasture.
 You get the control and visibility you need for calving without sacrificing access to the best forage.

 Pausing collars for individual cows.
-With Halter, when a cow calves, you can pause her collar from the app so she stops receiving cues from the virtual fence.
+When a cow calves, you can pause her collar from the app so she stops receiving cues from the virtual fence.
 This gives her the freedom to stay with her newborn without pressure to move with the herd.
 Some ranchers pause collars liberally during calving, sometimes having 20-30 paused at once in a 200-head group, then unpause them once calves are strong enough to keep up.
 The cow can rejoin the herd when she's ready, or you can pair them up and move them manually if needed.

 The Sandhills calving method and virtual fencing